Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

+Another possibility, if $X^{s,G} = \emptyset$, is that $X^{ss,G}_{(k)} = \emptyset$ for some $k$.
+In this case $X_{(k)}$ has a nonempty open subset which is isomorphic to the quotient of $G \times Y$ by the diagonal action of a parabolic subgroup $P$ of $G,$ where $Y$ is a $P$-invariant subvariety of $X$.
+Then finding a geometric quotient by $G$ of a nonempty open subset of $X$ corresponds to finding a geometric quotient of a nonempty open subset of $Y$ by the parabolic subgroup $P$, which is non-reductive but with internally graded unipotent radical. \end{remark}

-\begin{thm} Let $X,{L},H,\hat{U},\chi$ define a well-adapted linear action as at Definition \ref{def:welladaptedaction}. \begin{enumerate} \item There is a sequence of blow-ups of $X$ along $H$-invariant projective subvarieties (which appear as the closures of $H$-sweeps of intersections with $Z_{\GG_m}$ of fixed point sets of subgroups of $U$) resulting in a projective variety $\hat{X}$ with a well adapted linear action of $H$ (with respect to a power of an ample line bundle given by tensoring the pullback of $L$ with small multiples of the exceptional divisors for the blow-ups) which satisfies the condition \eqref{star} so that Theorem \ref{mainthm} applies, giving us a projective geometric quotient
+The blow-up construction in the reductive case can be modified in suitable non-reductive settings as described in \cite{BDHK0,yikun}.
+Suppose that $H=U\rtimes R \geqslant \hat{U}$ has internally graded unipotent radical $U$ and that we have a well-adapted linear action of $H$ on $X$ with respect to $L$ as at Definition \ref{def:welladaptedaction}.
+Suppose also that there is some $z \in Z_{\min}(X)$ which has trivial $U$-stabiliser and is stable for the action of $R/\lambda(\GG_m)$ on $Z_{\min}(X)$; this condition is not necessary for the blow-up construction but simplifies it considerably (cf. Remark \ref{rem:problemcases}).
+Then there is a sequence of blow-ups of $X$ along $H$-invariant projective subvarieties resulting in a projective variety $\hat{X}$ with a well adapted linear action of $H$ (with respect to a power of an ample line bundle given by tensoring the pullback of $L$ with small multiples of the exceptional divisors for the blow-ups) which satisfies the condition \eqref{star}.
+Thus Theorem \ref{mainthm} applies, giving us a projective geometric quotient